rbisdorff/Digraph3/docSphinx/tutorial.rst

 ...
 The graph is a tree ?
 True

-The random graph of order 6 and edgeProbability 30%, generated with seed 62, is indeed a tree instance, as we may readily see from its *graphviz* drawing.
+The random graph of order 6 and edgeProbability 30%, generated with seed 62, is indeed a tree graph instance, as we may readily see from its *graphviz* drawing.

 >>> g.exportGraphViz(
 *---- exporting a dot file for GraphViz tools ---------*